 Finding your way and how to drive to Landmannalaugar

 There are actually two main entrances to Landmannalaugar from the west.
 When you drive from Reykjavík, you find your way to Dómadalsleið Nr.
 F225, often referred to as Landmannaleið, or Nyrðri Fjallabak mountain road Nr F208.
 Usually, Nyrðri Fjallabak opens sooner than Landmannaleið in early summer.
-We recommended that you rent a good 4X4 vehicle if you intend to drive a Mountain Road in Iceland marked as a F road on maps.
+We recommended that you rent a good 4X4 vehicle like a Toyota Land Cruiser or a Jeep Wrangler if you intend to drive a Mountain Road in Iceland marked as a F road on maps.
 So from Reykjavík, you start from the Ring Road Nr.
 1 and drive eastward.
 Soon after you pass the bridge on the river Þjórsá, you look out for the road Landvegur Nr.
 26. You need to drive approximately 50 kilometers north on Road Nr.
 26, and by the mountain Búrfell, you take a right turn on Dómadalsleið mountain road Nr.
 F225.
 If the road is closed, you continue for approximately 25 kilometers on Road Nr.
 26 until you come to the mountain road Nr.F208 Nyrðri Fjallabak mountain road.
 Both Landmannaleið and Nyrðri Fjallabak lead to Landmannalaugar.
 Both roads can be a bit difficult and we can only emphasis to rent a 4X4 vehicle.
 Both roads usually open in early July and sometimes F208 opens around the middle of June.
 Both roads close around the middle of September.
 Both roads require that you cross rivers.

 The geothermal natural pool has always been one of the major attractions in Landmannalaugar